stang704/stang-recipe-collection/asian/lentils-a-la-sabah.md

 ### REQUIRED PREP

-(!) make sure to soak the lentils (like a day or so), otherwise the lentils won't be soft.
-They're super
+(!) make sure to soak the lentils (like a day or so), otherwise the lentils will take a long time to cook till soft.
+They're super durable.

 ### Actual cooking
 1. combine the masala in a small bowl - simplest is just to do 1:1:1 of everything; 1-2 bay leaves